Headway App Review: Is It Really Worth Your Time and Money? [2026]

 1.6 Other Languages

 These languages apply to both the User Interface and the book summaries.
-And after testing for each language, I found that they have a large catalog of summaries in Spanish, German, and French.
+And after testing for each language, I found that they have a large catalog of summaries in Spanish, German, French, and Italian.
 However, their Portuguese catalog is much more limited — and I couldn’t find the summary of Principles in Portuguese.

 1.7 Desktop Version